codeMaestro78/markdown-notes-mcp/MCP_COPILOT_SETUP.md

 ## 🎯 **MCP Server Integration Complete!**

-Your markdown-notes-mcp server is now fully configured for GitHub Copilot integration.
+Your markdown-notes-mcp server is now fully configured for GitHub Copilot integration with all the latest fixes and improvements.

 ### ✅ **What's Configured:**